Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

-In HINA, we propose a new clustering method, grounded in the Minimum Description Length (MDL) principle from information theory \cite{rissanen1978modeling}, which addresses this methodological gap by enabling focused clustering of a target node set while fully accounting for the heterogeneity of its connections to other entity types, thereby providing a more appropriate solution for many learning analytics scenarios.
+In HINA, we propose a new clustering method, grounded in the Minimum Description Length (MDL) principle from information theory \citep{rissanen1978modeling}.
 The MDL principle states that the best model for a dataset is the one that allows for its shortest description in terms of bits of information.
-The MDL principle has been successfully applied in a variety of network partitioning contexts, including (unipartite) community detection \cite{peixoto2017nonparametric}, core-periphery and hub partitioning \cite{gallagher2021clarified,kirkley2024identifying}, spatial regionalization \cite{kirkley2022spatial,morel2024bayesian}, and rank clustering \cite{morel2025estimation}.
-The MDL principle has also been applied to cluster both node sets in bipartite networks simultaneously \cite{yen2020community}.
-However, none of these methods addresses the need in HINA: to identify clusters for a single focal node set based on the patterns of their heterogeneous interactions with another targeted node set.
-For example, if we aim to identify students with similar engagement patterns during collaborative problem solving (CPS) processes \cite{feng2024heterogenous}, we may only want to identify clusters of student nodes, using the nodes in the second node set purely as a means to identify similar students.
+The MDL principle has been successfully applied in a variety of network partitioning contexts, including (unipartite) community detection \citep{peixoto2017nonparametric}, core-periphery and hub partitioning \citep{gallagher2021clarified,kirkley2024identifying}, spatial regionalization \citep{kirkley2022spatial,morel2024bayesian}, and rank clustering \citep{morel2025estimation}.
+In HINA framework, we employ the MDL principle to address the methodological gap by enabling focused clustering of a target node set while fully accounting for the heterogeneity of its connections to other entity types, thereby providing a more appropriate solution for many learning analytics scenarios.
+For example, if we aim to identify students with similar engagement patterns during collaborative problem solving (CPS) processes \citep{Feng2025JLA}, we only need to cluster student nodes, using the nodes in the second node set purely as a means to identify similar students.
 Without loss of generality, we can let $V_1$ be the set of nodes we want to cluster.

 The community detection method finds a community partition of the nodes in $V_1$, automatically selecting for the optimal number of clusters by employing the MDL principle for regularization.
 A community partition $\bm{b}$ corresponds here to a vector of $N_1=\vert V_1\vert$ node labels, with $b_i$ the community label of node $i\in V_1$.
 We will denote with $B$ the number of unique labels (groups) in the partition $\bm{b}$, and $n_r$ the number of nodes in group $r\in \{1,...,B\}$ according to the partition $\bm{b}$.
 We will also let $w^{(cn)}_{rj}$ be the total weight of edges running from community $r$ to node $j\in V_2$.